Spanning tree-connected subgraphs with small degrees: Highly edge-connected graphs

 If $G$ is $k$-edge-connected and $S\neq \emptyset$, then there are at least $k$ edges of $G$ with exactly one end in $C$, for any $C\in P$.
 Thus $e_G( P\cup \{\{v\}:v\in S\})\ge k|P|-e_{G\setminus S}(P)+e_G(S)$ and so if $k\ge 2m$, then

 When $G$ is $k$-tree-connected, we have $e_G( P\cup \{\{v\}:v\in S\})\ge k(|P|+|S|-1)$ and so if $k\ge m$, then

-Since $e_G(S) \le m|S|-\Omega_m(G[S])$, these inequalities can complete the proof. }\end{proof} Now, we are ready to generalize Theorems~\ref{intro:thm:edge-connected} as mentioned in the abstract. \begin{thm} {Let $G$ be a graph with $X\subseteq V(G)$.
-Then $G$ has an $m$-tree-connected factor $H$ containing an arbitrary given factor $M$ with $\Delta(M)\le m$ such that for each~$v\in X$,
+By Corollary~\ref{cor:maximum-partition}, since $e_G(S) \ge m|S|-\Omega_m(G[S])$, these inequalities complete the proof. }\end{proof} Now, we are ready to generalize Theorems~\ref{intro:thm:edge-connected} as mentioned in the abstract. \begin{thm} {Let $G$ be a graph with $X\subseteq V(G)$.
+Then every factor $F$ can be extended to an $m$-tree-connected factor $H$ such that for each~$v\in X$,